JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-integrate-in-existing-app.md

 1. In Android Studio, click **File** | **New** | **New Module**.

-2. In the list of templates, select **KKotlin MultiplatformMM Shared Module**, enter the module name `shared`, and select the **Regular framework** in the list of iOS framework distribution options.
+2. In the list of templates, select **Kotlin Multiplatform Shared Module**, enter the module name `shared`, and select the **Regular framework** in the list of iOS framework distribution options.
    This is required for connecting the shared module to the iOS application.